LuisAlva1987/American_Hospital_Association_Survey/README.md

 * Have hospitals' HCAHPS scores improved over the past 9 years?
 What is the tendency?
 * Based on the researched data, what recommendations can you make to hospitals to help them further improve the patient experience?

+## Survey Methodology
+How many areas are survey
+what does less_positive_percent, intermediate, and most_positive represent?

 ## About the Data

 The HCAHPS survey data base contains seven tables: